albuck/SEL-keyboard/sel-keyboard-staggered-keys.md

 ![Standard Ergonomic Keyboard with staggered keys](img/sel-staggered-keyboard.png)

-And another more traditional variant:
+And another more traditional and a little wider variant of the keyboard:

 ![Standard Ergonomic Keyboard with staggered keys second variant](img/sel-staggered-keyboard-2.png)